gracelawley/ohno/content/home/about.md

 +++

-# Biography
+# About Me

 Hi!
 My name is Grace Lawley.
-I am a first-year Ph.D student in the Computer Science & Electrical Engineering program at the Center for Spoken Language Understanding [(CSLU)](https://www.ohsu.edu/xd/research/centers-institutes/center-for-spoken-language-understanding/) at Oregon Health & Science University [(OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon.
+I am a first-year Ph.D student in the Computer Science & Electrical Engineering program at the [Center for Spoken Language Understanding (CSLU)](https://www.ohsu.edu/xd/research/centers-institutes/center-for-spoken-language-understanding/) at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon.

 I graduated from Lewis & Clark College in 2017 with a B.A. in Mathematics.
 My interests include discrete math, data science, computational linguistics, Rachmaninoff, ceramics, and the programming language R.